Wendigo (film): Plot

-George (Jake Weber) is a highly-strung professional photographer who is starting to unravel from the stress of his work at a Manhattan advertising agency.
-Needing some time away from the city, his wife Kim (Patricia Clarkson), and their 10-year-old son Miles (Erik Per Sullivan) head to Upstate New York to take in the winter sights, though the drive up is hardly relaxing for any of them.
+George is a highly strung professional photographer who is starting to unravel under the stress of his work at a Manhattan advertising agency.
+Needing some time away from the city, his wife Kim, and their 10-year-old son Miles head to upstate New York to take in the winter sights, though the drive up is hardly relaxing for any of them.

 George accidentally hits and severely injures a deer that runs onto the icy road.
-When George stops to inspect the damage to the animal, he gets confronted by an angry local named Otis.
+When George stops to inspect the wounded animal, he is confronted by an angry local named Otis.
 Otis flies into a rage, telling George that he and his fellow hunters had been tracking the deer for some time.
 An argument breaks out, leaving George deeply shaken.
 When George and Kim arrive at their cabin, they discover that a dark and intimidating presence seems to have taken it over.

-The next day, they stop at a store in a town, where the shopkeeper tells Miles about the legend of the Wendigo, a deformed beast from Native American folklore who changes from a human to a hideous beast after engaging in cannibalism.
-The shopkeeper also tells him that the Wendigo also has supernatural powers and the ability to change its appearance at will.
-The shopkeeper then gives him a small figurine of a Wendigo.
-Miles can't help but think the Wendigo has something to do with the dark forces at work in the woods near the cabin.
+The next day, they stop at a store in a town, where a Native American shopkeeper tells Miles about the legend of the Wendigo, a deformed beast from Native American folklore who changes from a human to a hideous beast after engaging in cannibalism.
+The shopkeeper also tells him that the Wendigo has supernatural powers and the ability to change its appearance at will.
+The shopkeeper gifts Miles a small figurine of a Wendigo.
+Miles soon believes the Wendigo has something to do with the dark forces at work in the woods near the cabin.

 Later that day, while sledding together, George suddenly falls to the ground, leaving Miles alone and lost in the woods.
-Frightened, Miles approaches his dad when he is chased by the Wendigo and passes out.
-He is awakened later by a frightened Kim, who went looking for her family once they didn't come home.
+Frightened, Miles approaches his dad, is chased by the Wendigo, and passes out.
+He is awakened later by a frightened Kim, who went searching for the two after they failed to return.

-Kim and Miles begin a trek deep into the forest, until they end up at the house, where they find a bloody George crawling towards the car claiming Otis shot him.
+Kim and Miles begin a trek deep into the forest until they end up at the house, where they find a bloody George crawling towards the car, claiming Otis shot him.
 Frantic, Kim and Miles put George in the car and drive to the nearest hospital.
 It is revealed that George and Miles were sledding near a shooting range and Otis shot George in the liver with a hunting rifle.
-George undergoes emergency surgery and Miles walks into the hospital, hallucinates that his father is being assaulted by the Wendigo and faints.
-He awakens only to find that George has died.
+George undergoes emergency surgery and Miles walks into the hospital, hallucinates that his father is being assaulted by the Wendigo, and faints.
+When Miles awakens, he learns that George has died.

 Otis is confronted by the local sheriff, but he kills the sheriff and drives away into the night, being stalked by the Wendigo until he crashes into a tree and runs away into the forest, eventually ending up on a road where he is hit by the deputy sheriff's squad car.
-The movie ends with Otis being carted into the emergency room of the hospital, and being followed by the Indian shopkeeper while Miles watches it all, caressing the Wendigo figurine.
+Otis is taken into the emergency room of the hospital, followed by the Native American shopkeeper while Miles watches, caressing the Wendigo figurine.